 Always looking to further her practice, she has validated in 2019 a Business and Finance course with the Open University and is studying a MA in Choreography with Central School of Ballet.

 Often wrapped in poetic and surrealistic atmospheres, her unique choreographic signature is visceral, marrying strong physicality, sophisticated technique and human sensitivity.
+Tackling brave subjects with generosity, integrity and humour, her work empowers and brings people together.

 About the project...

-The project revolves around two ambitions.
+The project revolves around three ambitions.

 Firstly, the investigation of a collaboration between contemporary dance and comedy.